 Choose to Forgive

-PODCAST – Choose To Forgive
+Listen HERE – Poem – Choose To Forgive

 Have you ever cried “I’ll never forgive my

-Mother, father, brother, sister, spouse or relative
+Mother, father, brother, sister, spouse or friend

 For what they have done or said about me,

-When we withhold forgiveness, we’re the ones who suffer
+When I withhold forgiveness, I suffer

 We make mistakes along life’s way